waynedsz/sandwich_shop/lib/worksheet.md

 Recall that you can open the Command Palette in VS Code with **Ctrl + Shift + P** on Windows or **⌘ + Shift + P** on macOS.
 In there, type `Source Control: Focus on Changes View`.

 After reviewing your changes, commit them with a message like `Define OrderScreen stateful widget`.
-But don't run the app yet.
+You won't notice any changes in the app if you run it now.

 ## Building the UI for `OrderScreen`